IPHC Regulatory Area 2A

 Charter vessels retaining Pacific halibut in IPHC Regulatory Area 2A must be licensed by the IPHC.
 Federal and State licensing requirements may also apply.

-Sport fisheries data organized by IPHC Regulatory Area and year is available here.
+Recreational fisheries data organized by IPHC Regulatory Area and year will be available here.

 Please contact the National Marine Fisheries Service or State Fisheries Department representatives for current information on opening dates, local area closures, and bag limits.